The Life of British Singer Vince Hill

 VINCE HILL is a multi-million selling recording artist best known for his 1960s mega-hit ‘Edelweiss’.
 To date, Vince has released 25 studio albums, recorded theme songs for 5 motion picture soundtracks and earned a national and international reputation through hit records and sold-out performances at some of the world’s most prestigious concert venues such as the Sydney Opera House, London’s Royal Albert Hall and the London Palladium.
 Vince has also carved out a successful career in radio and television with popular shows such as ‘Vince Hill Sings’ (BBC Radio 2), ‘Along Came Vince’ (BBC Radio 2), ‘They Sold A Million’ (BBC2), ‘Musical Time Machine’ (BBC2), ‘Vince Hill’s Solid Gold Music Show’ (BBC Radio 2), ‘Simply Vince’ (BBC Radio 2) and his own chat show ‘Gas Street’ (ITV) – these regularly commanded top-rated audience figures.

-In May 2017, Vince Hill celebrates 55 YEARS since he released his first solo record.
-To mark this very special occasion there will be an unprecedented music release campaign involving some of Britain’s biggest record labels such as Warner Music, Sony Music, BMG and Cherry Red Records.
-The new releases include over 21 original albums arriving for the first time on digital download and three new CDs – most importantly being Vince’s all-new ‘Legacy‘ album – a stunning CD collection of his original hit singles, film soundtracks and rarities from the 1960s & ’70s.
+In 2017, Vince Hill celebrated 55 YEARS since he released his first solo record.
+To mark this very special occasion over 21 of Vince’s original albums were released for the first time on digital download alongside three new CDs the highlight of which is ‘Legacy‘ – a stunning CD collection of his original hit singles, film soundtracks and rarities from the 1960s & ’70s.

 Vince was born in the city of Coventry on 16th April 1934 and started his singing career at the tender age of just fifteen after winning a talent contest — but he was no overnight sensation.
 He took singing lessons and worked as a coal miner to make ends meet but his first lucky break came when he read an advert in the Melody Maker which said The Band of the Royal Corps Of Signals needed a vocalist.
 He travelled to Catterick camp in Yorkshire where the band was based.
 Did the audition and got the job.
 This offered Vince a wonderful way to do his National Service as well as valuable experience performing all around the world.
 After leaving the Band Vince started singing with some of the popular groups of the day including ‘The Four Others’ and the hugely popular ‘Raindrops’ who established themselves with regular radio and television appearances.